shiva-g/ibd-gwas/writeup/meetings.md

 #### Notes
 * impute everyone w/ 1kg ref and run prsice w/ multi ethinic panel base snps
 * plot/list prsice quartiles for splitting samples by quartile
-* where to prsice snps score for assocaition test? plot them
+* what are prsice snps scores for assocaition test? plot them
 * auc and pval for rocs
 * why lost base snps in prsice?
 * why does prsice list different snps counts for each test?